 Your heart is giddy with excitement just thinking about it.
-You can already see yourself painting the town red this Christmas with enough cash to spare – the pandemic scare is not as bad as it was last year.
+You can already see yourself painting the town red this Christmas with enough cash to spare – seeing as you were a bit frugal the past year.

 You know this time; you can finally buy your children the expensive gifts they have so harassed you for.
 And your spouse?
 This time you’ll spare no expense in making sure you get something he/she will value for a long time.

 Then you remember the list of family members who already started sending you text messages praying for all to be well with you and ending as usual with “Anything you can send to us, we will appreciate” – you sigh but a mental calculation shows you that fitting them in shouldn’t be too much of a hassle.
 After all, your 13th-month month bonus, leave allowance, salary and small extra from your side hustle will come in soon.